 Sea cucumbers are the humble vacuum cleaners of the sea, quietly tidying the environment as they creep across the sea floor on hundreds of tube feet.
 I consult with projects growing sea cucumbers for the lucrative Chinese market; so I have studied them for many years and find them fascinating – and decidedly weird.

 Sea cucumbers are echinoderms, related to starfish, sea urchins and sand dollars.
 They inhabit all the seas of the world, from shallow water to the deepest ocean trenches.
-Only about thirty of the 1700 species have commercial value.
+Only about seventy of the 1700 species have commercial value.

 Holothuria scabra, the species we work with, eats sand and digests the organic matter it contains.
 This means the sand exits ‘cleaner’ than it entered!